SBFRF/pyDIWASP/README.md

 conversion of diwasp package (DIWASP: DIrectional WAve SPectrum analysis Version 1.4) for python converted from https://github.com/metocean/diwasp

+I would lOVE help making this into a more pythonic representation of the original diwasp tool.  check issues for needed functionality adds.

 ## Toolbox contents:
 ### Main functions:
 - dirspec.m           Main function for directional wave analysis